junichi11/netbeans-wordpress-plugin/README.md

 You can create a pluign file and readme file with new file wizard.

 Right-click directory > New > Others > WordPress > (WordPress Plugin | WordPress Plugin Readme)

+### Display And Change Debug Status
+WP_DEBUG value(wp-config.php) is displayed on bottome-right of IDE.
+If you click there, you can change WP_DEBUG value.

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)